mhmdgh92/Store2/README.md

 # Store2
+* This is an ongoing app project for mobiles.
-* This is a mobile application sample.
+* This application provide Ecommerce services.
 * This application is developed using Dart.